-Contents Interim report Condensed consolidated Condensed consolidated Condensed consolidated Condensed consolidated Condensed consolidated statement of financial position statement of comprehensive income statement of changes in equity statement of cash flows
+Interim Condensed Condensed Notes to the report consolidated consolidated consolidated statement of statement of statement of statement of statement of financial position profit or loss comprehensive income changes in equity cash flows interim accounts

 Net fee and commission income decreased by EUR 24 million, or 4.2%, on last year, mainly due to lower fee income in Financial Markets and Industry Lending, partly offset by the inclusion of Payvision.
 Investment and other income fell to EUR 389 million from EUR 661 million in the first half of 2017.
 Excluding the aforementioned EUR 97 million one-time gain, total investment and other income decreased by EUR 175 million, mainly due to lower revenues in Financial Markets (as market conditions in the first half of 2017 were more favourable) and negative revaluation results in Industry lending.